apache/mxnet/docs/tutorials/gluon/logistic_regression_explained.md

 Trainer object allows to specify the method of training to be used.
 For our tutorial we use [Stochastic Gradient Descent (SGD)](https://mxnet.incubator.apache.org/api/python/optimization/optimization.html#mxnet.optimizer.SGD).
 For more information on SGD refer to [the following tutorial](https://gluon.mxnet.io/chapter06_optimization/gd-sgd-scratch.html).
 We also need to parametrize it with learning rate value, which defines the weight updates, and weight decay, which is used for regularization.

 Metric helps us to estimate how good our model is in terms of a problem we are trying to solve.
 Where loss function has more importance for the training process, a metric is usually the thing we are trying to improve and reach maximum value.
-In our example, we are using [Accuracy](https://mxnet.incubator.apache.org/api/python/model.html#mxnet.metric.Accuracy) as a measurement of success of our model.
+We also can use more than one metric, to measure various aspects of our model.
+In our example, we are using [Accuracy](https://mxnet.incubator.apache.org/api/python/model.html#mxnet.metric.Accuracy) and [F1 score](https://mxnet.incubator.apache.org/api/python/model.html#mxnet.metric.F1) as measurements of success of our model.

 Below we define these objects.